vchrisb/cf-vLab-event/README.md

 Requirements:
 -------------
-* a Cloud Foundry account
+* a Cloud Foundry account (a 60-day free trial can be found here: https://run.pivotal.io/)
 * a Cloud Foundry Mysql Service

 Configuration: